applycoding/visionone-static-website/README.md

 ## Pages

-- **Home**: Main landing page with sections for Sky Rovr, TheCityBits, and Basin1
+- **Home**: Main landing page with sections for Sky Rovr, TheCityBits, and PulseOne
 - **About**: Detailed information about Vision One Tech, its mission, and team
 - **Contact**: Contact form and company information